Taiwan, China argue over flights for stranded Taiwanese in Wuhan

-TAIPEI, Feb 7 (Reuters) - Taiwan and China are embroiled in a new spat over the fate of Taiwanese stranded in the Chinese city of Wuhan, the coronavirus epicentre, after Taiwan said one of its citizens sent back on the first flight was infected with the disease.
+TAIPEI (Reuters) - Taiwan and China are embroiled in a new dispute over the fate of Taiwanese stranded in the Chinese city of Wuhan, the epicenter of a coronavirus outbreak, after Taiwan said a citizen sent back on the first flight was infected with the disease.

-Only one flight from China, which claims Taiwan as its own territory, has so far evacuated 247 of the estimated 500 Taiwanese caught up in China’s preventative lockdown of Wuhan.
+Only one flight from China, which claims Taiwan as its own territory, has evacuated 247 of the estimated 500 Taiwanese caught up in China’s preventative lockdown of Wuhan.

-Beijing has permitted countries from the United States to Japan to send often several flights to Wuhan to collect their nationals.
+Beijing has permitted countries from the United States to Japan to send flights to Wuhan, some of them several times, to collect their nationals.

-But Taiwan and China have been unable to agree on further flights to take out the Taiwanese.
+But Taiwan and China have been unable to agree on more flights to take out the Taiwanese.

-Taiwan’s China policy-making Mainland Affairs Council said the first flight back, on Monday, had one passenger confirmed to be affected and three others who had fevers.
+Taiwan’s China policy-making Mainland Affairs Council said the first flight back, on Monday, had one passenger confirmed to be infected with the virus and three others who had fevers.

 All the passengers are now in quarantine in Taiwan.

-The presence of the sick passenger “created a tear in virus prevention”, the council said in a statement on Friday.
+The presence of the sick passenger “created a tear in virus prevention”, the council said in a statement.

 “This also caused an overlap infection risk for the people on the same flight, and if there are even more infected people caused by this then the serious consequences don’t bear thinking about.”

-China should be prioritising the elderly, the young and other vulnerable groups amongst the Taiwanese and those only on short-term visits to Wuhan to send back first, but China ignored this request when it returned the first batch, it added.
+Taiwan President Tsai Ing-wen, speaking at Taiwan’s Centres for Disease Control, said China had not prioritized more vulnerable groups - which Taiwan says includes the elderly, children and others - on the first flight back despite an agreement with China that they would.

+“Our fellow countrymen in Wuhan are our compatriots, and we hope to provide the best care to them,” she said.
+“We have no political considerations.”

-China, for its part, says Taiwan should not be putting up obstacles to evacuate the Taiwanese, and further planned evacuation flights this week had been put off due to Taipei blocking them.
+China, for its part, says Taiwan should not be putting up obstacles to evacuate the Taiwanese, and further planned evacuation flights this week had been put off because Taipei blocked them.

 “Some people in Taiwan had been bad-mouthing arrangements for the homecoming of Taiwan compatriots, which has fully exposed the vile nature of their ignoring of the Taiwan compatriots’ interests,” China’s Taiwan Affairs Office said late on Thursday.